cihansenyuz/library_system/README.md

 31.03.2024 the release of Library System Terminal Application v2.0
 - A graphical user interface added, along with many GUI functionalities

-06.04.2024 the release of Library System Terminal Application v2.1
+06.04.2024 the release of Library System Application v2.1

 New features and improvements added:
 - New feature: Users and books in the library system now can be removed from the database.